 On September 17, 2020, PRIM&R hosted a webinar, IACUC Operations: Pandemic & Beyond.
-During this webinar, Dr. Stacy Pritt and Kathryn Cavanaugh, CPIA, shared various methods for conducting IACUC business electronically and virtually and explored employee engagement strategies for keeping IACUC staff connected during a remote work setting.
+During this webinar, Stacy Pritt, MS, DVM, MBA, CPIA, CHRC, DACAW, and Kathryn Cavanaugh, BS, CPIA, shared various methods for conducting IACUC business electronically and virtually and explored employee engagement strategies for keeping IACUC staff connected during a remote work setting.
 Following the webinar, Stacy and Kathryn reflected on the session and attendee feedback; we're pleased to share their response with the readers of Ampersand.

 We want to thank everyone who attended the webinar and especially those who participated in the breakout rooms and submitted questions.
 In this post, we will take a deeper dive to explain how we have continued to conduct inspections without the use of an OLAW Waiver and how protocol review operations have continued without interruption.
 We will also address how our staff have contributed to our employee engagement efforts and how we continue to come up with dynamic and entertaining engagement events for the department.